 - Bone Broth aids in healthy gut bacteria called the microbiome

-- Bone Broth can elevate mood due to healthy gut microbiome (yes your gut talks to your brain)
+- Bone Broth can elevate mood due to a healthy gut microbiome (yes, your gut talks to your brain)

 - Bone Broth fights fatigue and lethargy

 - Bone broth has been shown to aid weight loss by changing the ratio of Bacteriodetes to Firmicutes.
-Firmicutes cause an imbalance in the bodies ability to metabolize calories.
+Firmicutes cause an imbalance in the body’s ability to metabolize calories.

-- The Collagen found in bone broth can help ease stomach upset by providing a protective lining over the walls of the gut.
+- The Collagen found in bone broth can help ease stomach upset by providing a protective lining over the gut walls.

 Is Bone Broth the same as Stock?

-Many people confuse stock with broth as they look similar and in some instances taste identical.
+Many people confuse stock with broth as they look similar and sometimes taste identical.

 Bone broth should have a different thicker consistency than stock due to the amount of collagen and gelatin released from the bones.

 Bone broth and stock are different.
-Bone broth may contain the same ingredients as a stock.
-But bone broth is cooked for a much more extended period and is somewhat thicker.
+Bone broth may contain the same ingredients as stock.
+But bone broth is cooked for a much extended period and is somewhat thicker.

-The thickness of bone broth is due to the gelatin and collagen that is extracted when the bones are cooked over a more extended period.
+The thickness of bone broth is due to the gelatin and collagen that are extracted when the bones are cooked over a more extended period.